pabloggarc/salesmanago-api/README.md

 ## Services

-Currently client service is supported PARTIALLY, event service is supported only for inserts.
+Currently client service is supported PARTIALLY, event service is supported for inserts and deletes.
 I've needed only a few methods and those were implemented.

 `SalesManagoClientService` handles: